• Skip to primary navigation

 Do Amish People Drink Alcohol?

 Since the Amish try to abstain from the things of the world, it would make sense that they would not be allowed to drink alcohol.
-So you might be thinking that the answer to this question would be "No, they don't drink alcohol."
+So you might have thought that the answer to this question would be "No, they don't drink alcohol."

 can of alcohol on the beach, do the Amish drink alcohol?